laurencedawson/ZoomableImageView/README.md

 ## Usage

-Include ZoomableImageView.java in your project, add the view either programatically or via XML to your activity and call:
+Include ZoomableImageView.java and OnImageTouchedListener in your project, add the view either programatically or via XML to your activity and call:

 	zoomableImageView.setImageBitmap( bitmap );